atsaloli/cicd/02_00-key-definitions.md

 A job is defined by a list of parameters that define its behavior.

-You specify what a job does, and how and when it does it.
+You specify what a job does, and (optionally) when it does it.

 For example, a job can build a package, test something, deploy something, test it again after deploying it.